What Is A Tankless Water Heater? Save Energy Now!

 Hard water can also cause problems, damaging the system and affecting performance.

 Repairing or replacing the tankless unit tends to be more expensive than tank models.
 Problems such as insufficient flow rate can take you by surprise: the shower hour.
-These are major factors that make it important to consider before making the switch in order to have your home both warm and cost-efficient.
+These are significant factors that make it important to consider before switching to have your home both warm and cost-efficient.

 Higher upfront cost